 Compared to a mountain bike, a gravel bike has a more relaxed geometry that's designed for comfort and endurance.
 This makes it a great option for long rides on rough terrain, as it can handle bumps and vibrations more easily than a road bike.

-Check out our collection of Mountain Ebike.
+Also check out our collection of mountain e-bikes.

 In summary, a gravel bike is a versatile, all-terrain bike that's designed to handle a variety of surfaces.
 It's a great option for riders who want to explore different types of terrain, from smooth roads to rocky trails.